 All research using animal subjects must adhere to the welfare standards set out by the appropriate body in the country where the research is carried out.
 Institutional ethical approval must have been obtained before commencing the research, and statements to this effect included in the report.

-MA Healthcare Ltd will hold exclusive copyright to all articles published.
+MA Healthcare Ltd, publishers of Wound Central, will hold copyright of all articles published in Wound Central.

 In the text

 References numbers in text: punctuation goes before superscript reference number.
 For example:

 Please ensure that the reference list is under the subheading ‘References’ and any formatting from reference managing systems (e.g. EndNote or Reference Manager) has been removed.